top of page

 Playing Chess Improves Concentration

-At Mindful Chess, we strongly believe that chess enhances focus and improves concentration.
+At Mindful Chess, we strongly believe that chess lessons enhances focus and improves concentration.
 Even shorter games require total focus to keep track of what is happening on the board.

 In our classes, we notice a significant improvement in focus over the course of the term.
 To mindfully resist distraction and concentrate on what is front of us is a skill that even adults often find challenging.
 Nurturing focus on the board thus enhances a child’s ability to concentrate on other tasks beyond the game.